bau227/mri-dl-practice/README.md

 Q: What changes did you make to the code, if any, in order to integrate it into our production code base?

-A: Simplified parse_dicom_file function to return the numpy array, instead of a dictionary with a single entry, which is superfluous usage of dictionary data structure.
+A: Simplified parse_dicom_file function to return the numpy array, instead of a dictionary with a single entry, which is unnecessary usage of dictionary data structure.

 ## Part 2